orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

     value="true"/>
 ```

 Whether forms in noscript mode are allowed to use a layout based on tables.
-If false, no tables are used.
+If `false`, no tables are used.
 WYSIWYG is lost, but the form may be more accessible.
-Default is true.
+The default is `true`.

 [6]: https://sites.google.com/a/orbeon.com/forms/doc/developer-guide/configuration-properties/configuration-properties-base